ARMmbed/mbed-os-5-docs/docs/tutorials/debug/eclipse_pyocd.md

 #### Installing Eclipse

-You need to install Eclipse CDT with the GNU ARM Eclipse plugins to begin:
+You need to install Eclipse CDT with the GNU Arm Eclipse plugins to begin:

 1. Install [Eclipse IDE for C/C++ Developers](http://www.eclipse.org/downloads/eclipse-packages/).
 1. Open Eclipse.
 1. Create a workspace directory.
 This will be separate from your code.
-1. Install the GNU ARM Eclipse plugin:
+1. Install the GNU Arm Eclipse plugin:
     1. Click the **Help** menu item and select **Install New Software**.
     1. In the **Work with** box, paste the install address, and press Enter: `http://gnuarmeclipse.sourceforge.net/updates`.

     	If this does not work, please see the [GNU ARM Eclipse solutions and workarounds page](http://gnuarmeclipse.github.io/blog/2016/12/02/plugins-install-issue/).
-    1. The package **GNU ARM C/C++ Cross Development Tools** appears.
+    1. The package **GNU Arm C/C++ Cross Development Tools** appears.
 Select it.

         ![Selecting the cross development tools](Images/eclipse2.png)
     1. Click **Next** repeatedly, and accept the license agreements.